Airline seat fees separate mom from five-year-old twins

 As you know, we work really hard to accommodate families traveling together — whether with small kids or not — and the vast majority of the time it works out just fine.
 Then we can always try at the gate with no-shows or with other volunteers … lastly, on the aircraft itself.

-I’m happy this was resolved, but I’m troubled that this case even came to my attention.
-Airlines have long insisted that they won’t separate families, and that there’s no need for the government to regulate their seating policies.
-I’ve agreed with this position, citing a lack of evidence that young kids are being separated from their parents on planes.
+Airlines have long insisted that they won’t separate families.
+They say that there’s no need for the government to regulate their seating policies.
+Until now, I’ve leaned in their direction.
+The reason: There’s not enough evidence that airlines are separating kids from their parents on planes.

 Wallace’s case makes me wonder if I’m on the right side of this argument.